isotopp/isotopp.github.io/content/posts/2021-09-09-mysql-two-kinds-of-compression.md

 # Page Compression

-Page compresison was added to MySQL already in version 5.7.
+Page compression was added to MySQL already in version 5.7.
 It is a different way of handling compression of data in MySQL:
 A transformer stage is inserted into the IO handlers of MySQL, which on flush compressed a page as it is written out, and on read decompressed the data into the buffer pool page.
 This is much simpler approach that also interacts with a lot fewer parts of the server.